-After leaving Edinburgh, we started our road trip through Scotland, discovered Stirling, Loch Lomond, then headed to Fort William where we enjoyed beautiful walks in the area.
-But that was the first part of our journey and Scotland had much more to reveal!
+We recently planned an unforgettable family trip to Scotland.
+After leaving Edinburgh, we embarked on a road trip that took us through Stirling and Loch Lomond, before reaching Fort William, where we enjoyed some stunning walks.
+That was just the first part of our journey, Scotland still had so much more to reveal!

-Today, DOYOUSPEAKLONDON invits you to discover the beautiful spots we have found exploring Scotland…
+Today, DOYOUSPEAKLONDON invites you to discover the beautiful spots we uncovered while exploring this amazing country…

 Fort William – Glenfinnan Viaduct (17 miles, 30 mn)